sajqavril/Feature-Extension-Graph-Neural-Networks/readme.md

 # Code for FEGNN
 This is the code repository for FEGNN, where the requirements, model's implementation, the best parameters, and examples are provided.

+If you are intserested in our work, you may check more details from the [pre-print version](https://arxiv.org/pdf/2305.06142.pdf).

 There are two steps to reproduce our results in the submission.

 ## Step 1: install the packages
 Python 3.8.8 is required.
 ```txt